Gerda Weissmann Klein: Life after the war

-After the war, the Kleins moved to and raised three children in Buffalo, New York, where Kurt ran a printing business and Gerda became a writer and spent 17 years as a columnist for The Buffalo News.
+After the war, the Kleins moved to and raised their three children in Buffalo, New York, where Kurt ran a printing business and Gerda became a writer and spent 17 years as a columnist for The Buffalo News.

-The documentary, One Survivor Remembers, (1995) based on Gerda Klein's autobiography, All But My Life, produced and directed by Kary Antholis, and distributed by HBO Films, won the 1995 Academy Award for Best Documentary (Short Subject).
+The documentary, One Survivor Remembers (1995), based on Weissmann Klein's autobiography, All But My Life, produced and directed by Kary Antholis, and distributed by HBO Films, won the 1995 Academy Award for Best Documentary (Short Subject).
 After Antholis delivered his acceptance speech, Weissmann Klein stepped up to the podium and delivered her own set of remarks:

 I have been in a place for six incredible years where winning meant a crust of bread and to live another day.
 Since the blessed day of my liberation I have asked the question, why am I here?
 I am no better.
 In my mind's eye I see those years and days and those who never lived to see the magic of a boring evening at home.
 On their behalf I wish to thank you for honoring their memory, and you cannot do it in any better way than when you return to your homes tonight to realize that each of you who know the joy of freedom are winners.

 Weissmann Klein published several memoirs and children's stories, including The Windsor Caper (2013), a weekly serial in The Buffalo News during the 1980s, about two American girls, named for her two eldest granddaughters Alysa and Julie, who have a night-time adventure in Windsor Castle, England.
 Weissmann Klein describes it as her only work that is "not rooted in pain".

 Weissmann Klein lived in Buffalo for several decades until her husband Kurt retired and they moved to Arizona in 1985 to be closer to their children and grandchildren.
-She died in Phoenix on April 3, 2022, at the age of 97.
+She died in Phoenix on April 3, 2022, at age 97.